ahada2/ExpenseTracker/README.md

-Its a Rest API service that can either be consumed by JSP or Angular or any other technology.
+Its a Spring MVC hosted as a Rest API service.
+This can either be consumed by JSP or Angular or any other technology.

 I also have coded the Angular and JSP parts of it, which consumes the service and have basic 'add' and 'view' operations.